OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Project_Description-MASTER-2024.02.17-1507h.md

     The CondaQuickBuilder "product" is a vehicle chosen to forward the learning process.

-    This project was chosen because it is sufficiently detailed to require some requirement from the original vision, through implementation and delivery in a team context.
+    Derive requirements from an original vision, go through specificatin, implementation and delivery by a team.

 ### Product Purpose: Create End-to-end Automated Software Tool to generate Python script that builds a new conda environment from a project repository package.

 ### Learning Goals and Deliverables:

-    TODO: distinquish between skills and knowledge deliverables and software deliverable(s)

-    Skills Deliverables: TODO:
+    #### Skills and Knowledge Deliverables:
+        Use conda to build environments (manually) step-by-step Use Python to execute terminal commands
+        Define high-level business problem and solution CONCISELY Detail requirements to workflow, then down to pseudo-code function outline Use git, Github, Github-Desktop to collaboratively develop and version control code
+        TODO: add other specific skills

+    #### Software Product Deliverable: "CondaQuickBuilder"
-    Main Product Deliverable: End-to-end Automated Tool to generate Python script that builds a new conda environment from a project repository package
+        An end-to-end Automated Tool to build new conda environments from Github repo packages

-    TODO: refine and combine all parts of this section into a coherent and concise description:
+    #### Development Process:  TODO: Refine all parts of this section into a coherent and concise description:
     a) Step through 6D-Agile Product Define-to-Deliver Process
-    b) Create a production version of the tool that automatically sets up working conda environment when starting a new development project.
+    b) Create production tool to automatically create conda environment to start new development projects.
     c) Provide a useful tool for people to use to accelerate their work.
+    d) Post-Project Stretch goal:
-    d) Post-project goal stretch goal: articulate requirements for a "meta-tool" to automate build similar scope tools
+        Articulate requirements for a "meta-tool" to automate build similar scope tools

 #############################################################